 If you were hurt by a negligent government employee, you may be entitled to compensation for your injuries.
 Dedicated Nashville public transportation accident attorney Matt Hardin has nearly 20 years of experience fighting for the rights of injured victims in Nashville and beyond.
 Don’t let the government intimidate you from pursuing recovery for the harm that you suffered.
 Public employees are not immune from the responsibilities that apply to all other citizens of Tennessee.

-In a car accident involving two private citizens, an injured party can take his or her claim straight to court.
+In a car accident involving two private citizens, an injured party can take his or her claim straight to court using a Nashville auto accident lawyer.
 By contrast, a more complicated procedure unfolds when a crash victim wants to sue the government for the careless actions of its employees.
 Under Tenn.
 Code Ann. § 29-20-201, government entities are generally immune from lawsuits that arise from their employees’ actions within the scope of their employment.